Achaea Football Clubs Association: Organization

-The association is a member of the Hellenic Football Federation and organizes a regional football league and cup.
+The association is a member of Hellenic Football Federation and organizes a regional football league and cup.
 It currently represents 700 football players and 156 amateur men's football clubs (126 of which are active).

 Six of these football clubs are playing in national leagues.
 The only women's football club of Achaia F.C.A. is playing in the first national league.

 The football clubs are separated in four leagues: